mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

 ![Plot 4](/images/plot-3.png)

-Newton's method corresponds closely to a concept called fixed point iteration.
+Newton's method corresponds closely to a concept called **fixed point iteration**.
 In fixed point iteration, we repeatedly evaluate a function and feed its output back into its input.
 Eventually we hope it will converge on a fixed point.
 We mentioned the cosine function earlier; this is one such function which always converges on a particular fixed point.
 Enter any value into a scientific calculator and repeatedly press the cosine button:

 1.0000
 0.5403